Assemble Your Offer

 Commercial Price List Or Market Rate Sheet

 You should have already identified your business’s commercial price list while you were preparing your Price Proposal Template.
 You need this document to help show the prices you provide to your current customers.
 If you do not have a commercial price list, please provide a Market Rate Sheet if your firm maintains one.

-We use these documents as a starting point to evaluate your companies pricing.
-This is also different than your Commercial Sales Practice that is listed above.
+We use these documents as a starting point to evaluate your company's pricing.
+This is also different from your Commercial Sales Practice that is listed above.

 If you are participating in the Transactional Data Reporting (TDR) pilot, your list of proposed pricing will be compared to like or similar items and a pricing variability will be applied for negotiation.
 With TDR you do not submit the various discounts your company provides nor is your pricing tied to a Most Favored Customer (MFC).